Little Lord Fauntleroy— Then and Now

 Young Cedric “Ceddie” Errol (Freddie Bartholomew) and his widowed mother, whom he calls “Dearest” (Dolores Costello), live frugally in 1880s Brooklyn after the death of his father.
 Cedric’s prejudiced English grandfather, the Earl of Dorincourt (C. Aubrey Smith), had long ago disowned his son for marrying an American.

-Some of this background information about young Cedric has already been discussed in the Prologue section, however, allow me to go deeper by adding that the historical background of the 1880s was a time filled with Romanticism, the Victorian Era, and what the precursor German literary movement called Strum und Drang (Storm and Stress)1760s-80s—was characterized by great emotionalism and existential societal upheaval.
+Some of this background information about young Cedric has already been discussed in the Prologue section, however, allow me to go deeper by adding that the historical background of the 1880s was a time filled with Romanticism, the Victorian Era, and what the precursor German literary movement called Strum und Drang (Storm and Stress) 1760s-80s—was characterized by great emotionalism and existential societal upheaval.
 Some may ask why I included the German literary movement Strum und Drang in my analysis of an children’s novel largely set in the castle of an English aristocrat?
-Look at the meaning of the major literary period called – Strum und Drang and see if you can see the two main characters in bold relief—
+Look at the meaning of the major literary period called – Strum und Drang and see if you can see the two main characters outlined in bold relief—

 “The German literary movement Strum und Drang occurred between the late 1760s and early 1780s.
 Within the movement, individual subjectivity and, in particular, extremes of emotion [= Little Lord Fauntleroy] were given free expression in reaction to the perceived constraints of rationalism imposed by the Enlightenment and associated aesthetic movements.” [= Earl of Dorincourt]